Schaitu2002/MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 Evaluation: Uses accuracy and a classification report for metrics

-## Data Preprocessing Steps:
-Load Data: Read the dataset using Pandas.

-Label Encoding: Convert labels spam and ham to binary values (1 for spam, 0 for ham).
+Label Encoding: Convert labels spam and ham to binary values (1 for spam, 0 for ham)

-Text Cleaning: Convert messages to lowercase and remove special characters and punctuation.

-Text Vectorization: Use TF-IDF Vectorizer to convert text data into numerical feature vectors.

 ## Machine Learning Models Used:
 We trained and compared the performance of three classification models: